TOILmodular/TuringMachine/README.md

 ## Calibration
 The calibration procedure is explained in [this video](https://vimeo.com/163160088).
 Different from the original module from Music Thing Modular, the trim pot in my version is not accessible from the front panel, but located at the backside of the module.

+## Extension Connectors
+I added two connectors at the back of the main PCB, where the available Turing Machine expanders "Volts" and "Pulses", available at Thonk, can be plugged in.
+The pinouts are the same, as in the original module.

 ## Additional Information about specific Components
 If you want to use the Gerber files for having PCB manufactured, please note the following information about components used.